IgorCode/i-order-terms/readme.txt

 * Initial release

 == Upgrade Notice ==
-= 1.2.0 =
+= 1.3.0 =
+* Sort (drag&drop) is now available right after you add new term, no need to refresh page like before = 1.2.0 =
 * Settings page rewritten and drag & drop now able to change parent of dragged item = 1.1.0 =